MohammadRaziei/GSPbook/README.md

 ## About the Authors

-- **Arash Amini**: A renowned researcher in signal processing at Sharif University of Technology.
+- **Arash Amini**: A professor in signal processing at Sharif University of Technology.
 For more information, visit [Arash Amini's Homepage](https://sharif.ir/~aamini/).
-- **Mohammad Raziei**: An expert in applied mathematics and signal processing, contributing significantly to the field.
+- **Mohammad Raziei**: An expert in signal processing, contributing significantly to the field.
 For more information, visit [Mohammad Raziei's Homepage](https://mohammadraziei.github.io).

 ## Citation